 How To

-Recognizing the Invisible: How to Integrate Informal Learning into Training Evaluation and Professional Development
+Recognising the Invisible: How to Integrate Informal Learning into Training Evaluation and Professional Development

+This hands-on session explores how informal learning, self-directed, experience-based, and socially driven, can be recognised and evaluated within professional development.
 Using mixed methods, the research identifies key dimensions such as social interaction, motivation, and contextual adaptability.
-Attendees will gain practical insights into integrating informal learning into training evaluation frameworks to better reflect how professionals acquire knowledge in real-world contexts.
+Participants will learn how to integrate informal learning into training evaluation frameworks to better reflect how professionals acquire knowledge in real-world contexts.

 Mélissa Lemaire